 As emotions escalate, verbal communication often deteriorates, and unwary spouses can start hurling words that hurt each other and damage the feelings of love and closeness they once had.
 Proverbs 12:18 says, “Reckless words pierce like a sword.”
 Oneness and intimacy can be shattered quickly by a few reckless words, and when that happens, the marriage relationship is damaged severely.
 The research shows that those couples whose marriages failed, frequently exhibited this pattern of escalation, allowing conversations to escalate and spin out of control.

-On the other hand, the research shows that successful couples whose marriages last, are less prone to let conversations escalate into damaging interactions.
-With these couples, if a conversation starts to escalate, they are able to steer out of the tailspin before it ends up in a full-blown crash.
+On the other hand, the research shows that successful couples whose marriages last are less prone to let conversations escalate into damaging interactions.
+With these couples, if a conversation starts to escalate, they can steer out of the tailspin before it ends up in a full-blown crash.

 You can’t always control what’s coming toward you.
-But you can, however, decide to respond instead of react.
+But you can, however, decide to respond instead of reacting.
 And the way you respond can make all the difference in the world.
-In the Proverbs 12:18 passage we saw earlier, “Reckless words pierce like a sword, but the tongue of the wise brings healing,” the latter part of the verse gives us the key.
+In the Proverbs 12:18 passage, we saw earlier, “Reckless words pierce like a sword, but the tongue of the wise brings healing,” the latter part of the verse gives us the key.

 We must measure our words carefully.
 Words are important: they can hurt or heal.
 Words can uplift us or discourage us, and reckless words, spoken in haste, cannot be erased.
 Respond carefully.
 Speak wisely, not impulsively.
 Stay calm.
 Pray.
 Slow down.
 Use words seasoned with grace, not words of criticism or insult.
 Remember you can steer out of a tailspin and build your spouse and your marriage up, rather than tearing them down.
 Decide and determine now, with God’s help to respond wisely, with healing and comfort rather than escalation and anger.